 Read the full review: MassMutual Life Insurance

 Mutual of Omaha was founded in 1909 and offers multiple policies with simplified underwriting, which promises the potential of no medical exam based on the answers to a medical questionnaire and underwriting.
-It has a financial strength rating of A+ (Superior) by AM Best, with a good track record in customer service, ranking third-best out of 25 life insurers by J.D.
-Power, and having below-average levels of complaints with the NAIC.
+It has a financial strength rating of A+ (Superior) by AM Best.
+Mutual of Omaha took the fifth-best out of a long list life insurers by J.D.
+Power in their 2020 study.
+It also has below-average levels of complaints with the NAIC.
 The company's positive customer service ratings and lack of medical exams are why we named it our best option for retirees.

 Mutual of Omaha offers three universal life insurance plans including:

 - AccumUL Answers: Guarantees a 2% annual interest rate.